Science Fiction Adventures (1956 magazine): Publication history

 SF Adventures and Infinity both began on a bimonthly schedule, which meant that they stayed on newsstands for two months at a time, helping sales.
-Stein was unwilling to give up this benefit completely, so in 1957, when he decided to increase the magazines' frequency, he put them both on a six-week schedule, but kept the cover date showing a single month.
+Stein was unwilling to give up this benefit completely so, in 1957, when he decided to increase the magazines' frequency, he put them both on a six-week schedule, but kept the cover date showing a single month.
 This led to some reader complaints: one wrote in to Infinity to say "My confusion is hopeless!
 Go monthly!"
 In 1958 Stein returned both magazines to a bimonthly schedule.

-At the World Science Fiction Convention in 1956, where Stein announced the launch of SF Adventures, John Carnell, the British editor of New Worlds, approached Stein to ask if he could set up a British reprint edition of Stein's magazine.
+At the World Science Fiction Convention in 1956, when Stein announced the launch of SF Adventures, John Carnell, the British editor of New Worlds, approached Stein to ask if he could set up a British reprint edition of Stein's magazine.
 Stein agreed, but it took a year to make the arrangements, so the first issue of the British Science Fiction Adventures appeared in early 1958.
 Towards the end of the US Science Fiction Adventure's run, Stein took two of the long stories that had been bought for SF Adventures and published them in Infinity instead, hoping to boost its sales, but Stein gave up on both magazines by the end of 1958.
 He had decided instead to launch two magazines, Monster Parade and Monsters and Things, to take advantage of the new interest in horror and science fiction movies.
 Carnell continued publication of the British version, using reprints from other titles as well as new stories, and eventually produced 32 issues.